kai-weiss/AACVProject/README.md

 * No changes need to be made to the files [Ensemble Learning/ensemble_learning.py](https://github.com/kai-weiss/AACVProject/blob/master/Ensemble%20Learning/ensemble_learning.py) and [Ensemble Learning/custom_validator.py](https://github.com/kai-weiss/AACVProject/blob/master/Ensemble%20Learning/custom_validator.py) The former .py file ensembles the prediction results from the two models of the ensemble.
 The latter .py file makes changes to YOLOv8's BaseValidator to generate the evaluation results for the ensemble.

 * Please use ultralytics (version=8.2.28) library as it is.

+The results of this approach have been described in Section **5.5.1** of our paper.